f5devcentral/f5-agility-labs-nginx/docs/class14/module1/intro.rst

-Lab 1.1 - UDF pattern deployment
+Intro - UDF pattern deployment
 ================================

 In order to begin you will need to go to F5's Unified Development Framework (UDF) site and launch the apropriate course.
 The following will walk you through that process.